KMORaza/Bilinear_Transform_Computation_Software/README.md

    - The roots of the numerator (zeros) and denominator (poles) of H(s) are computed using `PolynomialRootFinder.java`.
    - Special handling is applied for poles/zeros at z = -1, which map to s = infinity in the analog domain.
 - **Frequency Response**:
-   - The analog frequency response is computed by evaluating H(s) at s = jω, where w is the angular frequency (rad/s).
+   - The analog frequency response is computed by evaluating H(s) at $s = jω$, where w is the angular frequency (rad/s).
    - The magnitude (in dB) and phase are plotted in the `AnalogFrequencyResponsePanel`.

 ### _Model_